 “They are beautiful and amazing apex predators, and I’ve made it my personal ambition as a zookeeper to get visitors excited about taking action to protect them.
 We can all make a difference, and have polar bears around for many generations to come.”

-SEE BEARS: Visit our polar bears Boris and Blizzard.
+SEE BEARS: Visit our polar bear.

 TAKE ACTION: Help polar bears by being a Polar Bear Pal: don’t idle your car, reduce your energy use and tell all your friends to do the same.
 Find more actions here.